 Equilateral for Four Clarinets, commissioned by Kevin Strang for the Sunshine Clarinet Quartet, is my first attempt to create music that flows on a seamless compression and relaxation of time that I call “Flowing Meter.”
 The quartet premiered it at ClarinetFest 2012 in Asissi, Italy.

-It’s worth an extra moment to reconsider rhythm and meter to understand the contribution of Flowing Meter:
+It’s worth an extra moment to reconsider rhythm and meter to understand how Flowing Meter contributes to it:

 Our universe is full of events happening all around us, the vast majority of which we have no awareness.
 The small chunks of the electromagnetic, mechanical, and chemical spectrums we can sense are complicated beyond comprehension.
 As infants, we eventually learn to find order in all of that chaos by finding patterns in our sensory input – the gestalt, like recognizing faces or identifying a herd instead of solely seeing each animal in turn.
 Pattern-finding in all we see and hear mitigates our fear of the unknown with a sense of order and symmetry: knowing what is around us.

 What is Rhythm?

 A sound occurs when it passes by and is sensed through our ears.
 As we listen, we compare what we currently hear to our memory of what has just come before it, looking for organization.
 We use the word “rhythm” to describe qualities and relationships between the time durations between sounds we’ve heard.
 Natural sounds like rain, thunder, or babbling water are chaotic in their rhythms because their organization principles exceed our grasp and outside of our sphere of control.
 They do not have a simple, memorable beat.
 Wind through the trees, a chorus of frogs, and birdsong, we quickly recognize these as not-human sounds and often shut them out.
 We are predisposed towards ordered rhythms and sounds we can remember.

 What is the underlying Beat?